 Anri Sala's film 1395 Days Without Red was made in collaboration with Liria Begeja and Ari Benjamin Meyers, is a co-commission with the Whitworth, The University of Manchester, and is part of The Artangel Collection.

 Šejla Kamerić film 1395 Days Without Red was made in collaboration with Ari Benjamin Meyers, and is part of The Artangel Collection.
-The work is a co-commission with the Whitworth, The University of Manchester and since its initial presentation in 2011, Šejla Kamerić's film has been screened at mac birmingham in 2014 and at P21 Gallery in London in 2015.
+The work is a co-commission with the Whitworth, The University of Manchester and since its initial presentation in 2011, Šejla Kamerić's film has been screened at mac birmingham in 2014 , at P21 Gallery in London in 2015 and at Bury Museum and Art Gallery in 2018.

 Šejla Kamerić was born in Sarajevo, Bosnia and Herzegovina.
 She has received widespread acclaim for her poignant intimacy and social commentary.
 Based on her own experiences, memories and dreams, which were influenced by the war in Bosnia and Herzegovina (1992–1995).
 Kamerić’s work takes us to spaces of displacement and discrimination, insisting that the delicate and the sublime are not pushed aside during catastrophe or hardship, but that rather they exist simultaneously, revealing a complex, psychogeographic landscape and the tenacity of the human spirit.
 The sadness and beauty, hope and pain that shines out of her works are part of the stories we share.
 The weight of her themes stands in powerful contrast to her individual aesthetics and to her choice of delicate materials.
 Kamerić received The ECF Routes Princess Margriet Award for Cultural Diversity in 2011 and a DAAD-Berlin Artist Residency Fellowship in 2007.
 Her first short film What do I Know premiered in the Corto Cortissimo section of the Venice International Film Festival in 2007 and has been screened in more than 40 international film festivals.
 It was selected for Best Short Film at Zagreb Film Festival (2007) and Best Fiction Film at Adana Film Festival (2008).